OCamlPro/owi/doc/src/manpages/owi-iso.md

            Do not force each worker to run on an isolated physical core.

        -s VALUE, --solver=VALUE (absent=Z3)
            SMT solver to use.
-VALUE must be one of the 5 available solvers:
+VALUE must be one of the 6 available solvers:
-           Z3, Bitwuzla, Colibri2, cvc5, Alt-Ergo
+           Z3, Bitwuzla, Colibri2, cvc5, Alt-Ergo, SMTZilla

        -u, --unsafe
            skip typechecking pass